prathamesh1993/Clinical-Acronym-disambiguation/README.md

 This repository contains Jupyter notebooks, trained word embedding files and datasets of medical acronyms (clinical and biomedical).
 It is an unconventional use case of GitHub, through [binder](https://github.com/jupyterhub/binderhub), for collaboratively editing/running different algorithms on Acronym data.
-Currently, the project is under development and uses GitHub LFS to store the trained word embeddings model developed by Language Technology Lab.
+Currently, the project is under development and uses [GitHub LFS](https://github.com/git-lfs/git-lfs/wiki/Tutorial) to store the trained word embeddings model developed by [Language Technology Lab](https://github.com/cambridgeltl/BioNLP-2016).
 Due to bandwidth limitations, the best way to use this repo is by downloading files.
-Another option is running it with repo2docker
+Another option is running it with [repo2docker](https://github.com/jupyter/repo2docker).

 #Acronyms from Clinical Notes (75- manually annotated)
 Clinical Abbreviation Sense Inventory